New Mexico Car Shipping: 2026 Costs & Routes

 How New Mexico Auto Transport Works

-Before your car shipping appointment, prepare your vehicle properly.
-Clear out all personal items from inside the car.
-Your vehicle must be in running condition and able to roll onto the carrier.
-Fill your gas tank to about a quarter full—enough to move the car if needed, but not so much that it adds unnecessary weight.
+Before your carrier arrives for pickup, prepare your car properly.
+Clear out all personal items and belongings from inside the vehicle.
+Make sure your car can roll under its own power—the carrier needs to be able to drive it onto the transport truck.
+Fill your gas tank to about a quarter full, which gives the carrier enough fuel to move the vehicle without adding unnecessary weight.
 If you're shipping a high-end or luxury vehicle, request an enclosed trailer for extra protection during transport.
-These simple steps ensure your auto transport goes smoothly and your car arrives in excellent condition.
+These steps take just minutes but make a big difference in ensuring your auto transport experience goes smoothly.